Cranes and Flowers

 Giuseppe Castiglione (1688-1766), Lang Shih-ning by Chinese name, was a native of Milan, Italy.
 He became a Jesuit missionary at the age of twenty-seven and went to China, where he served as a court painter under three Ching emperors, namely Kang-hsi, Yung-cheng and Chien-lung.
 This painting depicts a pair of Manchurian cranes and their chicks reposing in a corner of the palace garden.
 The Chien-lung Emperor so prized this work, that he wrote a poem about it, which became a well-known artwork in its own right.

 Two poster reprints of scrolls were purchased at same time and have been in rolled in original paper since 1983.
+Due to aging of original tissue paper wrap, new wrap will be used for shipping.
 Will be shipped rolled in mailing tube.

 Reprint of silk painting scroll